 If you’ve been seriously injured in a car accident caused by someone else, you may have a right to demand compensation from the other driver’s insurance for your medical bills and other losses.
 You shouldn’t have to bear the costs of a crash caused by another driver’s carelessness or neglect.
-Contact the car accident attorneys at Fleming Law, P.C. today for a free initial case review.
+Contact the best car accident injury lawyer in Houston at Fleming Law, P.C. today for a free initial case review.

 You can talk to a knowledgeable car accident lawyer about your legal rights and options.
 Attorney Michael P. Fleming has practiced law in the Houston area for more than 30 years and is Board Certified by the Texas Board of Legal Specialization in Personal Injury Trial Law.
 We can discuss whether you are entitled to make an injury claim against another driver’s insurance and seek financial compensation for your injuries and losses after a car wreck.

 What Types of Car Crashes Are Most Common in Texas?

 According to motor vehicle accident statistics from 2019 published by the Texas Department of Transportation, some of the most common types of car crashes in Texas include: